rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - I have never used Rust

 TODO is three months the right amount of time
 TODO move to section about Rust?
+This question has to come first/early in the survey - allows for tracking individuals into proper question sets.

 Do you identify with an underrepresented group in the technology industry?